-Contact us to get Pritpal S Tamber's fees and availabilty for you next event
+Contact us to get Pritpal S Tamber's fees and availability for your next event

 One of our consultants will get back to you soon

 Pritpal S Tamber is an independent writer, researcher and consultant focusing on community health.
 His work examines the realities of bridging the health sector and communities.
 It is fuelled by the insight that health care is increasingly unsustainable because clinical science and practice fail to appreciate how people and communities define their health.